yaustn/hello-ethereum/articles/2-hello-world.md

 This command will compile your smart contracts and write build artifacts to `../build/contracts`.
 Compiling Solidity generates `.json` artifacts.

-Next, we will look into how to deploy and interact with our smart contract locally.

 ## Extra Reading
 The Solidity docs are great and dive-deep into the details of the concepts discussed in this article.